What level class should I take?

 Intermediate:

-You're comfortable dancing the basics and starting to work on social dancing.
+You know the basics and are starting to work on social dancing and refining your basics.
 Your vocabulary beyond the basics is fairly limited, and you are not familiar with much of the in depth technique and styling of the dance.

 Advanced: